samanthaferris/github-tutorial/README.md

 * Switch to your c9 tab, click the right gear then open "SSH Keys".
 Copy and paste your SSH key into GitHub.
 It should start with **ssh-rsa**.
 Add the SSH key.

-* Finally, open your folder and check
+* Finally, open your folder and check by typing "ssh -T git@github.com" you should get the message, "Hi **username**!
+You've successfully authenticated, but GitHub does not provide shell access."
+This is fine, that means it worked!